Our Team

 About Dr. Tim Tasker

-Tim holds a B.A. in Psychology from Northwestern University and later earned his Ph.D. in Community and Prevention Research from the University of Illinois at Chicago.
-He is a former Fellow with the Strategic Data Project at the Center for Education Policy Research at Harvard University.
+Before joining Leading Educators, Tim accumulated nearly a decade of research experience in the education and mental health sectors, including leadership of a multi-year implementation grant focused on school climate improvement.
+He holds a B.A. in Psychology from Northwestern University and a Ph.D. in Community and Prevention Research from the University of Illinois at Chicago.
+He is a former Fellow with the Strategic Data Project at Harvard University's Center for Education Policy Research.

 Dr. Tim Tasker in the news